stefanofa/awesome/TOPICS.md

 *   [imskyleen/animate-ui](https://github.com/imskyleen/animate-ui) - Fully animated, open-source component distribution built with React, TypeScript, Tailwind CSS, Motion, and Shadcn CLI.
 Browse a list of components you can install, modify, and use in your projects.

-*   [Buoy-gg/Buoy-Desktop](https://github.com/Buoy-gg/Buoy-Desktop) - Beautiful macOS app for debugging React Query in ANY React-based application (Mobile, Web, TV, VR).
-Monitor queries across devices in real-time with a gorgeous native interface.
-Features device management, query visualization, state simulation, and automatic production safety.
-Works with React Native, Web, Next.js, Expo, and any JS based platform
+*   [Buoy-gg/Buoy-Desktop](https://github.com/Buoy-gg/Buoy-Desktop) - Buoy Desktop — the desktop companion for BUOY Devtools.
+Mirror your React Native app's network, storage, and query state to your desk in real time.

 *   [Nozbe/WatermelonDB](https://github.com/Nozbe/WatermelonDB) - 🍉 Reactive & asynchronous database for powerful React and React Native apps ⚡️